 LandsatLook images are full resolution files that are included as options when downloading Landsat data from EarthExplorer (http://earthexplorer.usgs.gov), GloVis (http://glovis.usgs.gov) or the LandsatLook Viewer (http://landsatlook.usgs.gov).

 Derived from Landsat Level 1 data products, these images are useful for image selection and for visual interpretation.
-Algorithms applied to the images will cause minor local smoothing to the data values of the images, and while this should not affect interpretation of the images, it is not recommended that they be used in digital analysis.
+The JPEG compression algorithm causes minor smoothing of the data which should not affect image interpretation.
+However, these JPEG compressed images should not be used in digital analysis.

 These LandsatLook products are available to download: